README.1ST

 Panl field

-This is the field definition that contains the configuration of what parsing should be done on the incoming value.
-Additionally, it contains the configuration information as to how to pass this value through to the Solr search server.
+This is the field definition that contains the configuration that determines how this field is mapped to the Solr field and what translations should be done on the incoming value before passing it through to the Solr server.

 Panl generator